nyamuk14/SafeSurf-Browser/README.md

 # SafeSurf Browser

+> ⚠️ **Project Status:** This project is still under active development and maintenance.

+---

 **SafeSurf** is a secure desktop web browser built using Electron, designed to protect users from phishing threats, unsafe downloads, and insecure HTTP connections.

 ## Features